RÄTHEL & WOLF is a jewellery brand based between London and Berlin, founded by designers Sari Räthel and Ricarda Wolf.

 We develop collections that focus on the body, creating luxury pieces that highlight, cover and contour.
 Our aim is to push boundaries and subvert the norms of body awareness through our collections and stories.
 No piercings are needed for any of our jewellery; each piece is designed to coexist in harmony with the body.

-All R&W pieces are made from sterling silver; Our newly launched gold vermeil jewellery line is plated in 18kt gold in 5 microns thickness.
+All R&W pieces are made from quality recycled sterling silver; Our gold vermeil line is plated in 18kt gold in 5 microns thickness.
 (Check out ‘ETHICS’ for more information on our work methods and design principles, including our sustainable practices and aims).

 Alongside running R&W we enjoy to deliver workshops at the Royal College of Art in London and other institutions.